dbt-labs/docs.getdbt.com/website/snippets/_sl-test-and-query-metrics.md

 To work with metrics in dbt, you have several tools to validate or run commands.
 Here's how you can test and query metrics depending on your setup:

-- [**dbt Cloud IDE users**](#dbt-cloud-ide-users) &mdash; Currently, running MetricFlow commands directly in the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) isn't supported, but it's on the way!
+- [**dbt Cloud IDE users**](#dbt-cloud-ide-users) &mdash; Currently, running MetricFlow commands directly in the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) isn't supported, but is coming soon.
 You can still validate metrics using the **Preview** or **Compile** options, or visually through the DAG for semantic checks.
 This ensures your metrics are correctly defined without directly running commands.
 - [**dbt Cloud CLI users**](#dbt-cloud-cli-users) &mdash; The [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) enables you to run [MetricFlow commands](/docs/build/metricflow-commands#metricflow-commands) for direct interaction with metrics.
 - **dbt Core users** &mdash; Use the MetricFlow CLI for command execution.
-Whicle the this guide focuses on dbt Cloud users, dbt Core users can find detailed MetricFlow CLI setup instructions in the [MetricFlow commands](/docs/build/metricflow-commands#metricflow-commands) page.
-Note that to use the dbt Semantic Layer, you need to have a Team or Enterprise account.
+While this guide focuses on dbt Cloud users, dbt Core users can find detailed MetricFlow CLI setup instructions in the [MetricFlow commands](/docs/build/metricflow-commands#metricflow-commands) page.
+Be aware that to use the dbt Semantic Layer, you need to have a Team or Enterprise account.

 Alternatively, you can run commands with SQL client tools like DataGrip, DBeaver, or RazorSQL.

 ### dbt Cloud IDE users

 You can validate your metrics in the dbt Cloud IDE by selecting the metric you want to validate and viewing it in the **Lineage** tab.
-(Support for running commands in the dbt Cloud IDE support coming soon).

 Once validated, make sure you commit and merge your changes in your project.